besh27/fullstack-graphql/Notes/03-Mutations/00-mutation-types.md

 ```

 ## Return values for Mutation fields

 - Dependent on your clients and use case
 - If using a client side GraphQL cache, you shoud return the exact value Queries return
 - We do this because the client side will need that new value to update the cache.
 - When you update something, just return it because the client will have to make additional query to fetch the new data.

----
+## Next Steps

 Review the [Transcript](../05-transcripts/13-mutation-type.txt)
 Review the [Exercise transcript](../05-transcripts/13-mutation-exercise.txt)
 Review the [Solution transcript](../05-transcripts/13-mutation-solution.txt)